bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:10:27

-Yeah, I would say the Ricochet one, The fact that that one is even mentioned is blatantly absurd.
+Yeah, I would say the `Ricochet` one
+The fact that that one is even mentioned is blatantly absurd.
 Like every wallet, with every wallet you can send coins to yourself.
 There's just a button that just sort of automates that you do that a couple of times.